 Most of the information on the web concerning planted tanks and aqua-scaping is focused on CO2 enrichment methods.
 However, the addition of CO2 is not the only way to achieve a beautiful planted aquarium.
-On top of that, a lot of the information on the internet concerning non-CO2 methods focuses on the use of various substrates to encourage better plant growth.
+On top of that, a lot of the information on the internet concerning non-CO2 methods or so-called low tech planted tanks focuses on the use of various substrates (see: How to: Setting Up a ‘Dirted’ Tank) to encourage better plant growth.
 However, this article will focus on non-CO2 methods that emphasize the importance of water column dosing.
 Hopefully this article will demonstrate that planted tanks do not need to be complex in order to be beautiful.

 Difference Between CO2 and Non-Co2 Methods

 Given the goals that most people set out for their planted aquariums, it seems odd that more people don’t choose to use non-CO2 methods, as non-CO2 methods require less money, time and effort.
 CO2 and non-CO2 methods work for all the same reasons, but the plants in these systems grow at different rates.
-Plants in non-CO2 setups grow about 5-10 times slower than plants in CO2 enriched tanks.
+Plants in low tech planted tanks grow about 5-10 times slower than plants in CO2 enriched tanks.

 Mechanics of Non-CO2 Methods